gregsidal/min-wallets/README.md

     Broadcast Signed Raw Transaction

-Web3.js, from Ethereum foundation, is used to create key-pairs and sign transactions.
-No RYO crypto primitives used.
+Web3.js, from Ethereum foundation, is used to create key-pairs and sign transactions (no RYO crypto primitives used).

 Old version 0.50 is here: https://gregsidal.github.io/min-wallets/v050/index.html